You have a tax incentive.

 Fees are only deducted at the exact moment of publishing.
 If a request is created but not published, there is no charge.

-How many bids are needed to certify the process?
+How many bids are needed for the process to be defensible?

-Certification does not depend on a minimum number of responses.
+Defensibility does not depend on a minimum number of responses.
 The system notifies 100% of qualified suppliers.
-If the market responds with one bid, the process is certifiable.
+If the market responds with one bid, the process is documented and defensible.
 If it responds with twenty, the benchmark is more complete.
 In both cases the process is beyond reproach.

 Do prices include VAT?